 I find television very educational.
 Every time someone turns it on, I go in the other room and read a book.

-Submitted by Quothed over 2 years ago
+Submitted by Quothed almost 3 years ago

 Reading is food for the soul, while writing is your identity.
 The books, poems, chapters, words, everything you write?
 Those are your features; some are flawless, while others have faults.
 Both make you who you are, enjoy and express it.